-Russia seeks to quash critics of invasion, project strength
+Protests resume as Russia seeks to quash invasion critics

+The OVD-Info rights group that tracks political arrests counted 437 detentions in 26 Russian cities, including 226 in Moscow and 130 in St. Petersburg.
+In Moscow, police were also detaining random people who were just passing by, according to media reports.

-The rallies on Friday night appeared smaller than those on Thursday, when thousands of people took to the streets across Russia.
-OVD-Info reported that a total of 1,820 demonstrators were detained in 58 Russian cities on Thursday night, including 1,002 in Moscow.
+The rallies on Friday night appeared smaller than on Thursday, when thousands took to the streets across Russia.
+A total of 1,820 demonstrators were detained in 58 Russian cities on Thursday night, including 1,002 in Moscow, according to OVD-Info.

 Kremlin spokesman Dmitry Peskov sought to downplay the scale of the protests, saying Friday that while President Vladimir Putin “hears everyone’s opinion,” he also knows “the share of those who have a different point of view and those who are sympathetic to such a necessary operation.”